FAFSA forms are completed every October with financial aid award letters released in the spring in most cases.

 Federal student loans usually feature a lower interest rate than private loans and come with some benefits, such as flexible repayment plans like income-based repayment (IBR).
 The amount of money you’re allowed to borrow each year depends on what year you are in school, whether you’re an undergraduate or graduate student, and your dependency tax status.

 FAFSA recognizes some international schools.
-That means if you plan on studying abroad, be it for a semester or your entire degree, you may qualify for student aid to help you cover the cost of your program.
+That means if you're a US citizen or eligible non-citizen who plans on studying abroad, you may qualify for student aid to help you cover the cost of your program.
 You can find a list of participating schools on FAFSA.gov.

 FAFSA can also be used to obtain financial aid for trade schools and even some online degree programs.
 If you have questions about whether a program or school is eligible, it’s best to contact their financial aid office or a representative to learn more.